Frequently Asked Questions for International Applicants

 Drexel is also proud to support international students with need-based aid.
 If you would like to be considered for need-based aid, you must complete the CSS Profile by the appropriate deadline.
 Visit How to Apply for Aid to view the deadlines and find more information regarding the CSS Profile.

-It is important to note that while these jobs can provide a source of income, the pay is typically not enough to cover the cost of tuition.
+It is important to note that while these jobs can provide a source of income, the pay is typically not enough to cover the cost of tuition and cannot be listed as a funding source on your I-20/DS-2019 application for a visa.
 Many international students will use their income from these positions to cover living expenses such as textbooks, clothing, or going out to eat.

 Curricular Practical Training (CPT) allows F-1 students to engage in employment as long as it is an integral part of their curriculum, like co-op.
 For more information on CPT, visit the Office of International Students and Scholars Services (ISSS) website.